jalagania/sm-dashboard/FEATURES.md

 1. Flipping Cards

 Account cards flip on click.
-Back side of the card contains avatar, full name of the user and a social account logo
+Back side of the card contains avatar, full name of the user and a social account logo.

 2. Drag & Drop Cards